gortonator/bsds-6650/assignments-2020/Assignment-1.md

 Once you have your client calling the API, it's time to build the client fun time!!

-Your client should accept a set of parameters from the command line (or a parameter file) at startup.
+Your client should accept a set of parameters from the command line (or a properties file) at startup.
 These are:
 1. maximum number of threads to run (maxThreads - max 256)
 1. number of skier to generate lift rides for  (numSkiers - default 50000), This is effectively the skier's ID (skierID)
 1. number of ski lifts  (numLifts - range 5-60, default 40)